OWASP/www-chapter-muscat/index.md

 ## Speakers

-Would you like to speak on the upcoming OWASP Conferences?
+Would you like to speak on the upcoming OWASP Chapter meet?

 ### Call for Papers (CFP) is NOW OPEN